flightaware/dump1090/RANGE_OUTLINE.md

 The backend generates JSON output for the web interface:

 1. **Function** (`generateRangeOutlineJson()` starting at line 1732):
-   - Generates JSON with current timestamp, range array, and timestamp array
+   - Generates JSON with current timestamp, range array, timestamp array, and altitude array
-   - Applies retention filter: outputs 0 for bearings outside retention window
+   - Applies retention filter: outputs 0/null for bearings outside retention window
    - Called by `backgroundTasks()` at the JSON update interval

 2. **JSON Format**: